 As you might already know, the

-I prefer not to remap that one as it is useful for visual selection re indentation, so lets use
+I prefer not to remap that one as it is useful for re-indentation with visual

 function!
 Format() silent! execute 'norm! mz' if &ft ==? 'c' || &ft ==? 'cpp' || &ft ==? 'php' set formatprg=astyle\ --mode=c silent! execute 'norm! gggqG' elseif &ft ==? 'java' set formatprg=astyle\ --mode=java silent! execute 'norm! gggqG' endif silent! call RemoveTrailingSpaces() silent! execute 'retab' silent! execute 'gg=G' silent! execute 'norm! `z' set formatprg= endfunction